paulwizviz/learn-microservices/topics/clean.md

 # Clean Architecture

-The Clean Architecture separates concerns by dividing the software into several layers.
-The key idea is that the inner layers are independent of the outer layers.
+Clean Architecture is a software design pattern that provides a clear and maintainable way to organize a codebase.
+It achieves this by separating the code into distinct layers, each with a specific responsibility.
+The core principle of this pattern is the Dependency Rule, which dictates that dependencies should only point inwards, making the core business logic independent of external concerns like frameworks and databases.

 ## Layers